Skip Navigation and Go To Content

 Nursing preceptors must have a current Texas RN licensure, and all preceptors must have an unencumbered license respective of their profession.

-Undergraduate preceptors must have at least one year of experience as a registered nurse and Basic Life Saving certification.
+Undergraduate preceptors must have a BSN or higher degree from an accredited nursing program, with at least one year of experience as a registered nurse and Basic Life Support certification.
 Cizik School of Nursing also requires a supervisor’s recommendation.

 Graduate preceptor requirements vary by academic track: